 If you are searching for a specific topic, the button to the right will take you to a page with a complete set of indexes of the AWA Journal and the AWA Review.

 The Summer 2021 issue was mailed on July and should be delivered soon.

 Below you will find the key information regarding the latest issue of The AWA Journal.
 If you wish to contact the Editor, a contact from is located at the bottom of this page.

 From the Editor

-issue of the AWA Journal, as well as on the website.
-After experiencing significant problems with the handling and distribution of mailed copies of the Autumn issue of the AWA Journal, we began using a heavier grade of paper for the mailing cover.
-To date, we do not have any reports of members receiving damaged copies of the Winter issue, so we will continue the use of this cover material.
+As noted in a “Letter to the Editor,” we are aware that there are continuing problems with the handling and distribution of mailed copies of the AWA Journal.
+We began using a heavier grade of paper for the mailing cover with the Winter issue, and have received far fewer reports of members receiving damaged copies, so will continue to use this cover material.
+If you receive a damaged Journal, or do not receive your copy, please email me at with a description of the problem, and we will send you a replacement.
 As described in numerous published reports, changes in mail handling and delivery ordered in June 2020 by the Postmaster General can delay delivery of publications such as the AWA Journal.
 Therefore, delivery of your copy may take longer than it has in the past.
-If you received a damaged Journal, or do not received your copy, please email me at awajournaleditor@ antiquewireless.org with a description of the problem, and we will send you a replacement.
-We also are posting time-sensitive material on the AWA website in addition to publishing it in the AWA Journal.
+We are continuing to post time-sensitive material on the AWA website in addition to publishing it in the AWA Journal.

 — David D. Kaiser, Editor